-- For the most up-to-date information on HIAS' work with displaced people in Israel, please visit our Israel Emergency Response Page. - For a beautiful and thoughtful reflection marking one year since the October 7 attacks, please read Bearing Witness, One Year Later by Sivan Carmel, the director of HIAS Israel. - For background on HIAS' work in Israel over the past seven decades, please visit our HIAS Israel page.
+- For the most up-to-date information on HIAS' work with displaced people in Israel, please visit our Israel Emergency Response Page. - For a beautiful and thoughtful reflection about meeting humanitarian needs in the midst of this war, please read Bearing Witness, One Year Later by Sivan Carmel, the director of HIAS Israel. - For background on HIAS' work in Israel over the past seven decades, please visit our HIAS Israel page.